Christopher4113/Workout-Tracker/README.md

 ## Environment Variables

-To run this project, you will need to add the following environment variables to your `.env` file in the `server` directory.
+To run this project locally, add the following environment variables to your `.env` file in the `server` directory:

 ```bash
 # MongoDB connection URI